 Each year, the date of the festival is different, it is held on the full moon night of the twelfth lunar month, which is in November, but also usually the end of the rainy season, a reason for celebration.

-Formerly, in the past, it was a Brahman ceremony called Chong Pa Rieng (floating lantern of the royal ceremony) of worship of the gods Shiva, Vishnu, and Brahma.
+Formerly, in the past, it was a Brahman ceremony called Chong Pa Rieng (floating lantern of royal ceremony) to worship the gods Shiva, Vishnu, and Brahma.
+By adopting Buddhism, Thais adapted this ceremony to honor the cremated bones of the Buddhas.
+They floated a lantern to worship the Buddha’s imprint on the beach of the Nammathanati river in India.

 It is believed that Loy Krathong, or ‘the festival of light,’ originated in the ancient city of Sukhothai, and everything would have started with a lady of the court in Sukhothai who was the favorite concubine of the king (14th century) and would have created the floating kratong in the shape of a lotus.
-The king would have decreed that before the full moon night of the twelfth lunar month, the kings of Siam must make a lantern floating in the shape of a lotus, to adore the Buddha’s footprint on the Nammathanati River beach forever.
+The king made it float along the river and decreed that before the full moon night of the twelfth lunar month, the kings of Siam must make a lantern floating in the shape of a lotus, to adore the Buddha’s footprint on the Nammathanati river beach forever.

 In 2016, the day after Loy Krathong, six tons of waste were collected from the city’s waterways, 661,935 kratong, of which 617,901 were made of decomposable natural materials and 44,034 were made of non-biodegradable polystyrene.
 The city authorities had to mobilize 210 workers and 45 boats to clean everything up. lately, in July, the government launched countrywide a campaign at fresh markets to reduce the use of foam containers and plastic bags.